 This program is made possible thanks to the vision and leadership of Gretchen Bauta, member of the Weston family.
 It is delivered by USC Canada, in partnership with Seeds of Diversity Canada and through the generous support of The W. Garfield Weston Foundation.

 This program exists to help connect experienced seed growers with farmers looking to increase the scale, quality, and/or diversity of seed they are saving on-farm.
 Each season farmers are paired together for approximately 30 hours of mentorship between May 1 and November 30th.
 As part of this self-directed program, mentors and mentees work together - via phone, email, and field visits - to help mentees reach their seed growing goals.
-The 2017 program is full.
-For more information about the this program, pleaes contact Steph.
+The 2018 program is in development!
+Stay tuned for more details, or email Steph.

 The Atlantic Canada Regional Seed Bank was established in 2014 to increase supply and access to regionally adapted, significant varieties of vegetables, grains, and herbs.
 The seed bank is a partnership by ACORN, Dalhousie Faculty of Agriculture, and Seeds of Diversity, and is located in Truro, NS.
 20-25 organic and ecological growers in four Atlantic provinces support the bank, curating the collection, growing out the varieties to maintain and improve them, and contributing new varieties each year.
 The seed bank servies primarily Atlantic region farmers and would not exist without their hard work and careful stewardship of seed.